vectordotdev/vector/website/content/en/highlights/2021-12-15-splunk-hec-improvements.md

 Previously, the `splunk_hec` sink simply treated successful HEC requests as the events being acknowledged by the Spunk receiver and so Vector would drop them from any buffers.
-Now, it is possible to configure the sink to wait until the Splunk reciever acknowledges the events via the [index acknowledgements][indexer] part of the HEC protocol.
+Now, it is possible to configure the sink to wait until the Splunk receiver acknowledges the events via the [index acknowledgements][indexer] part of the HEC protocol.

 This has defaulted to on to provide higher guarantees, but can be disabled to